 I had always been enamored of Debugging the Development Process – I even convinced Paula to read it – so I wrote an outline and a couple of chapters for “Designing the Development Process.”
 The idea was to take my experiences from all my different contracts and synthesize them into my approach to writing software (mostly in a corporate environment).

 I submitted a book proposal to Apress, and they accepted it.
-They even offered me a small advance.
+They even offered me a nice advance.
 And then I looked at my finances again.
 Since I had never written a book, I knew it would take me approximately “a lot longer than I think.”
 There’s no way I would make money on the book itself compared to an hourly contract.
 It would be great for my reputation, but it would take at least a couple of years to get any sort of return on that, and we would likely sink further into debt during that time.
 My ego told me to write it, but I had a 2-year-old to take care of.
 In the end, I decided that I simply couldn’t afford to write that book.

 Through a friend, I was introduced to Atomic Object in Grand Rapids and started doing some contract work for them (odd fact: AO was started on 9/11/2001).
 Working for AO was a revelation.
 My whole career, I had a chip on my shoulder about the way a consulting company should work.
 This was it!
 My friends at AO had built the company I wanted to build.
 This was a double-edged sword, of course.
 On the one hand, I was pretty jealous that somebody else did something I wanted to do.
 On the other hand, I loved working with them.